 Historical harbour views

 Head towards the Esplanade where you’ll find Bicentennial Park perched on the cliffs of Darwin Harbour.
 Visit the Cenotaph, Darwin’s first war memorial commemorating Australians who lost their lives in WWI, and the Aboriginal men and women whose bush skills assisted the Army during WWII.

 Picnic like a local

-If you weren’t so lucky on the water, there’s usually a selection of pop up food vans scattered along the foreshore area from the Nightcliff Jetty down the Rapid Creek.
-Take your pick from pizza, tacos, pad Thai, spuds and even crepes and Greek donuts for dessert.
+If you weren’t so lucky on the water, there’s usually a selection of pop-up food vans scattered along the foreshore area from the Nightcliff Jetty down the Rapid Creek.
+Take your pick from pizza, tacos, Pad Thai, spuds and even crepes and Greek donuts for dessert.

-A sendoff with style
+A send-off in style

 Cap off your week in Darwin at one of the bars and pubs on the city’s main entertainment strip, Mitchell Street.
 Choose from traditional pubs with beer gardens, popular live music venues, terrace bars with street-side dining, casual backpacker joints, swanky cocktail bars and night clubs.